dry-rb/dry-rb.org/source/gems/dry-validation/1.0/rules.html.md

 # => {nil=>["creating events is allowed only on weekdays"]}
 ```

-Notice that the hash representation includes `nil` key, this indicates base errors.
-There's also a nice API for finding all base errors, if you prefer that:
+Notice that the hash representation of errors includes a `nil` key to indicate the base errors.
+There's also a specific API for finding all base errors, if you prefer that:

 ``` ruby
 contract.call(start_date: Date.today+1, end_date: Date.today+2).errors.filter(:base?).map(&:to_s)